Software Engineering — Software Process and Software Process Models (Part 2)

 - Planning: The project is reviewed and a decision is made whether to continue with a further loop or not.

-Iterative development model aims to develop a system through building small portions of all the features, across all components.
+The iterative development model aims to develop a system by building small portions of all the features, across all components.

-We build a product which meets the initial scope and release it quickly for customer feedback.
-An early version with limited features important to establish market and get customer feedback.
+We build a product that meets the initial scope and releases it quickly for customer feedback.
+An early version with limited features is important to establish a market and get customer feedback.